Skip to main content

 • “My favourite holiday destination is Thailand.”

-These seemingly small details are gold for building a truly personalised AI experience.
+These seemingly small details are gold for personalisation.

-This processor employs a rather clever, two-stage AI-in-the-loop pipeline to balance accuracy with computational cost:
+The processor uses a two-stage AI-in-the-loop pipeline to balance accuracy with computational cost:

 Every user message first goes through a lightweight, cost-effective LLM check.
-Its sole purpose is to act as a “triage nurse,” asking: “Does this message likely contain a new, critical, and durable piece of information about the user or their environment?”
+Its sole purpose: act as a “triage nurse” asking, “Does this message likely contain a new, critical, durable piece of information about the user?”

 // processing/criticalInfoProcessor.js